Cluster Creator Kit Script Reference

 });

-Supported only when called at the top level of the script.
-If called multiple times at the top level, only the last registration will be valid.
+If called multiple times, only the last registration will be valid.

 You can specify the type of message to receive with option.